Stake vs SelfWealth (2026):

 - No community or social portfolio features

-- Detailed portfolio reporting and performance tracking
+- Detailed portfolio reporting, performance tracking and dividend calendar

-- No fractional shares or auto-invest functionality
+- No fractional shares, no auto-invest or savings plan functionality

 - Interface is more utilitarian than polished